derangeddk/notif-unified-interface/README.md

     <-- 200 OK

+## Missing (from this documentation)

+- Decide on the #wontfix
+- Error states/error handling -- what should a client do?

 ## Future

 In the future we will need to add some kind of account token which is linked to an account that will be charged based on the usage.